GotanDev/pager/README.md

 ## Usage

-Your HTML code should have following structure
+Your HTML code should have the following structure
 ```html
 <div class="magazine">
     <section>